markbaaijens/rpmusicserver/README.md

 * Trancoding simultaneously to ogg AND mp3 is possible; just set both `OggFolder` and `Mp3Folder`

 ## Backup
 You can make a backup of all the data contained in your RPMS-server.
-Within RPMS you have the choice for a full, server-based backup.
-Or a remote backup, in which you backup basically the data-part of RPMS.
+You have the choice for a full, server-based backup.
+Or a remote backup, where your backup contains basically the data/user-part of RPMS.

-### Remote backup
-The advantage of the remote backup is that you can use a protocol at wish, be it ssh/rsync or syncthing (which is built-in in RPMS) or SMB.
-Note that system-data is also present on the data-part in the form of a file (rpms-system.zip).
-Thus, as you backup the data. you also backup the system-files resulting in a full backup.
-The disadvantage of a remote backup is that in case of a disaster, it is a lot more work to get back up-and-running.

-For a backup using rsync over SSH, here is a eample-script:<br>
-`#!/bin/bash`<br/>
-`rsync --progress --delete -rtv --max-size=4GB --modify-window=2 --exclude Downloads \`<br/> `	pi@rpms:/media/usbdata/user/* \`<br/>
-`	/media/$USER/<disklabel of backup-disk>/backup/user`<br/>
-`sync`<br/>

 ### Server-based backup
 The advantage of the server-based (local) backup is that the resulting backup is a identical copy of the full data-disk, making it very easy to switch in case of a disaster.
 The disadvantage is that you have to have local access to the server (Pi) for attaching the backup-disk.